angelacorte/slides-master-thesis/slides-master-thesis.typ

       )
     ]
     , [
-      *Collektive* is a minimal DSL for aggregate programming, to simplify the development of distributed systems, providing high-level abstractions for collective coordination and communication.
+      *Collektive* is a minimal DSL for aggregate programming in _Kotlin Multiplatform_, to simplify the development of distributed systems, providing high-level abstractions for collective coordination and communication.
     ]
   )
 ]